Canadiens-Penguins stream: 2020 NHL Stanley Cup Qualifiers

-NBC’s coverage of the NHL’s Return to Play continues with Monday’s Stanley Cup Qualifier matchup between the Canadiens and Penguins.
-Coverage begins at 8 p.m.
+NBC’s coverage of the NHL’s Return to Play continues with Friday’s Stanley Cup Qualifier matchup between the Canadiens and Penguins.
+Coverage begins at 4 p.m.
 ET on NBCSN.
-Watch the Canadiens-Penguins Game 2 stream at 8 p.m.
+Watch the Canadiens-Penguins Game 4 stream at 4 p.m.
 ET on the NBC Sports app by clicking here.

-Jeff Petry scored with 6:03 remaining in overtime and Carey Price shut the door, stopping 39 of 41 shots he faced, to give the Canadiens the 3-2 upset win.
-Montreal became the second No. 12 seed to win on Saturday, joining the Blackhawks.
+Jeff Petry scored from a sharp angle by banking it off Matt Murray’s helmet early in the third period, which proved to be the game-winner once again in this series for the Habs.
+Petry became the seventh defenseman in NHL history – and fourth in the modern era (since 1943-44) – to score two game-winning goals through his team’s first three contests in a postseason.

-Pittsburgh’s Conor Sheary missed the net on a penalty shot with just over three minutes remaining in regulation, and Montreal’s Jonathan Drouin was awarded a penalty shot of his own in OT, where he over-handled the puck trying to make a deke to his backhand.
+The Penguins have now lost eight of their last nine playoff games dating back to the 2018 Second Round.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]